RupeshKumar4511/DSA/README.md

 Space Complexity of an algorithm is total space taken by the algorithm with respect to the input size.
 Space Complexity includes both Auxiliary space and space used by input.

 <br>
-In Space Complexity we always looks at the extra space
+While designig an algorithm, we always looks at the extra space (Auxiliary Space) in Space Complexity